DoofieCorp/blog/content/posts/External-authentication-and-authentication-data-forwarding-with-nginx.md

 This will result in nginx sending a header of `http-x-auth-request-email` to the application.

 Many applications can be configured to consume this header to identify the user.
-For example, the popular Django framework has its [RemoteUserMiddleware](https://docs.djangoproject.com/en/3.1/howto/auth-remote-user/) for this exact purpose
+For example, the popular Django framework has [RemoteUserMiddleware](https://docs.djangoproject.com/en/3.1/howto/auth-remote-user/) for this exact purpose.